 Functional Expenses - Directly identifiable expenses are charged to programs and supporting services.
-A proposal using 6.9% of direct costs for federal grant reporting for the year ended September 30, 2013, is being used.
-Adjustments are made for expenses to grants which allow less than the 6.9% in their programs as indirect cost.
+An agreement to use 7.46% of direct costs for federal grant reporting for the year ended September 30, 2014, is in place.
+Adjustments are made for expenses to grants which allow less than the 7.46% in their programs as indirect cost.